GauriJagatap/GauriJagatap.github.io/_posts/2017-12-19-SPR-library.markdown

 <p style='text-align: justify;'>
 If you're new to the field of phase retrieval and want to explore some of the techniques that utilize sparsity, I have created a database of algorithms for sparse phase retrieval.

-You can find the MATLAB codes for this problem in my <a target="_blank" href='https://github.com/GauriJagatap/model-copram'> GitHub repository for CoPRAM</a>, with a details on the implementation.
+You can find the MATLAB codes for this problem in my <a target="_blank" href='https://github.com/GauriJagatap/model-copram'> GitHub repository for CoPRAM</a>, with all details on the implementation.

 The papers in this implementation utilize Gaussian measurements to recover sparse signals from phaseless measurements:
 </p>